Nargis Fakhri: Further work and recent roles (2016–present)

 Fakhri's final role in 2016 was as Christina, an American citizen in search of an instrumentalist capable of playing the banjo, in Ravi Jadhav's musical Banjo.
 Co-starring Riteish Deshmukh, the film was described as a tribute to rappers living in Mumbai's ghettos.
 Upon release, the film received mixed reviews and under performed at the Box Office India.
 Writing for the Times of India, Renuka Vyavahare thought that she "overdoes the American accent but grows on you eventually."
 Koimoi wrote that "Why would you waste your money to watch Nargis' acting and Riteish juggling between his Lai Bhaari and Rockstar character."
 Saibal Chatterjee of NDTV noted that her part in the drama is the film's "biggest undoing."
 In October 2017 Fakhri was selected as a One Young World counselor, alongside Kofi Annan, Doutzen Kroes, and Cher to speak at their summit in Bogota.
 Fakhri next starred in her second Hollywood production, the romantic comedy 5 Weddings (2018), opposite Rajkumar Rao.
 Reza Noorani of The Times of India disliked the chemistry between Fakhri and Rao, and said that she "doesn't bring much to the table".
 Fakhri begun 2019 with Bhushan Patel-directed horror thriller Amavas.
 As her previous release, the film received mixed reviews and performed poorly at the box-office.

 In 2025, Fakhri appeared opposite Akshay Kumar in Housefull 5.
 The film was released in two versions, titled Housefull 5A and Housefull 5B, each featuring a different climax and murderer.
 Devesh Sharma stated that she adds to the "glamour quotient", but has nothing to do in the film.

 Personal life

 Fakhri began dating actor Uday Chopra in 2013.
 The relationship attracted substantial media coverage in India and they speculated on an impending marriage.
 However, the couple broke up in the end of 2017.
 In May 2018, Fakhri confirmed and announced her relationship with filmmaker Matt Alonzo on Instagram, which ended in 2019.
 She is a self-professed eggetarian.
 In 2024, Fakhri stated, "Marriage is something that does not define me".

-On 26 November 2024, Fakhri's sister Aliya was arrested for murdering her ex-boyfriend and his female friend, by setting their garage on fire.
+On November 26, 2024, Fakhri's sister Aliya was arrested for murdering her ex-boyfriend and his female friend, by setting their garage on fire.
 Fakhri later revealed that she has been estranged from her sister for twenty years and refused to comment on the crime.

-On February 16, 2025, Nargis married her Kashmiri boyfriend, Tony Beig, a Los Angeles-based businessman, after dating him for three years.
+On February 16, 2025, Fakhri married her Kashmiri boyfriend, Tony Beig, a Los Angeles-based businessman, after dating him for three years.